-Lease revenue from properties acquired or disposed of increased for the three months ended March 31, 2022, primarily due to additional revenues earned on new farms acquired subsequent to December 31, 2020.
+Lease revenue from properties acquired or disposed of increased primarily due to additional revenues earned on new farms acquired subsequent to December 31, 2020.

-Tenant reimbursements decreased for the three months ended March 31, 2022, primarily due to additional payments made during the prior-year period by certain tenants on our behalf (pursuant to the lease agreements) to unconsolidated entities of ours that convey water to the respective properties and as consideration for the use of certain of our ground leases for which we are the lessee (refer to Note 7, "Commitments & Contingencies," within the accompanying notes to our condensed consolidated financial statements for additional information on these ground leases).
+Tenant reimbursements decreased primarily due to additional payments made during the prior-year period by certain tenants on our behalf (pursuant to the lease agreements) to unconsolidated entities of ours that convey water to the respective properties.